rflynn/imgmin/README.txt

 reduce this number below 90-95.

 But how exactly does "quality" affect the image visibly?
-Does the same image at quality 50 look "twice as bad" than quality 100?
-What does twice as bad even mean, anyway?
+Does the same image at quality 50 look "half as good" than quality 100?
+What does half as good even mean, anyway?
 Can people tell the difference between an image saved at quality 90 and quality 89?
 And how much smaller is an image saved at a given quality?
-Does quality 50 save twice as much room as 100?
+Is the same image at quality 50 half as large as at 100?

 Here is a chart of the approximate relationship between the visual effect of "quality" and the size of the resulting file.